 Plummer joined the Centre faculty in 1996.
-She teaches classes in educational psychology, science methods, natural science, and a first-year seminar.
-She also supervises the elementary-level student teachers, and has served as chair of the education program.
+She teaches Practicum & Introduction to Education, The Autism Puzzle, The Superhero: A Moral Model, and Voices of Diversity in the Classroom.
+She has also served as chair of the education program.

-She serves as faculty advisor for the LIFT program (“Learning Is Fun Together”), in which Centre’s education majors prepare and facilitate an evening enrichment program for local fourth- and fifth-grade students.
+She was the longtime faculty advisor for the LIFT program (“Learning Is Fun Together”), in which Centre’s education majors prepared and facilitated an evening enrichment program for local fourth- and fifth-grade students.
 She has also served as the teacher educator for the Kentucky Teacher Internship Program committees of numerous first-year teacher interns in Boyle County and Danville, Kentucky elementary/middle schools.
 Her invited book chapter, “Line Graphing Skills and Attitudes of College Biology Nonmajors” was published in the international book, Fostering Scientific Habits of Mind: Pedagogical Knowledge and Best Practices in Science Education.
 Her work with a local elementary teacher and Centre student teacher, “Linking Science and Literacy” on the integration of science with children’s literature was published in Science Activities.

 Plummer holds a B.S. in biology from Texas Wesleyan University, an M.A. in biology and a life teaching certificate for biology, physical, and life/earth science from the University of Texas at Arlington, and a Ph.D. in science education from the University of Missouri-Columbia.

 Extensive experience teaching science at the junior high, high school and college level.
-Teaches classes on technology in education, educational psychology and analysis of teaching.
-Serves as faculty sponsor for the L.I.F.T. program (“Learning Is Fun Together”), in which Centre’s education majors teach an evening enrichment program for designated fourth and fifth-grade students.
-Reviews in School Science and Mathematics and Journal of College Science Teaching.
+Teaches introductory classes on education, autism, and diversity.
+Served as faculty sponsor for the L.I.F.T. program (“Learning Is Fun Together”), in which Centre’s education majors taught an evening enrichment program for designated fourth- and fifth-grade students.
+Publications in Science and Children, Science Activities, and Reading Horizons.